 Lightly and smoothly brushing your baby’s scalp is perhaps the most crucial step.
-Gently brushing some of the flakes off the head can be very effective in its overall removal.
-There are particular brushes, specifically designed for cradle cap that can ensure a more soothing and pleasing experience.
+Gently brushing some flakes off the head can be very effective in its overall removal.
+There are particular brushes, specifically designed for cradle cap, that can ensure a more soothing and pleasing experience.
 Sometimes, even at the hospital, they will provide you with a brush post-delivery.
 If you have a clean brush with gentle bristles, this can definitely work, too.

 Begin the process by moving in one direction, and slowly brushing the relevant area of the scalp.
 Continue brushing over the hair, to remove the flakes from each strand.
 You can follow these steps after a baby’s shower, on wet hair, or even dry hair.